Welcome to today's edition of the Rush 24-7 podcast.

 So hang on.

-Back to Stacy in Georgia.
+Back to Stacey in Georgia.

 Welcome back, Stacy.

-Hey Russ, have you read page five yet?
+Hey, Russ, have you read page five yet?

 Tell us about page five.